Cameron-Lyons/rustql/README.md

 ## Limitations

-- Currently supports only simple equality joins
-- No support for subqueries
+- Subqueries not yet implemented (planned for future version)
 - No indexes for performance optimization
 - No foreign key constraints
 - Limited to single-file JSON storage